hernandezraymondm/Next-Auth-Template/README.md

 ## Code Documentation

 `This project implements a robust authentication system with multi-layered validation.
-It includes credentials validation on the frontend, backend, and middleware using zod to ensure a more secure user authentication.`
+It includes credentials validation on the client component, server action component, and middleware using zod to ensure a more secure user authentication.`

 ### Credentials Validation

 This application performs credentials validation at three different levels:

-1.  **Frontend Validation**:
+1.  **Client Component**:

     - Located in the `LoginForm` component, where user inputs are validated using the `LoginSchema` before being submitted.